Establishing an Emergency Savings Account

 An important component of your budget is to save for emergencies.
-I am not talking about saving 3 months of income.
-What I am talking about is socking away $1000.00 to $1500.00 into a separate emergency savings account.
+I am not talking about saving three months of income.
+I am talking about socking away $1000.00 to $1500.00 into a separate emergency savings account.
 This is not a huge goal for you to begin and accomplish.
-Even if you cannot fund the entire account today, open a savings account anyway with the first $100.00 or whatever you can afford.
+Even if you cannot fund the entire account today, open a savings account with the first $100.00 or whatever you can afford.

-Then you are going to want to contribute to this account until you hit your target amount.
+Then keep contributing to this account until you hit your target amount.
 My advice is to treat this just as you would any other bill.
-I would also advise you to setup to have this account automatically funded.
+Setup this account to be automatically funded.

 Why have an emergency savings account?

-If you need a brake job for your car, or your washer crashes and burns having an emergency fund is going to save you a great deal of money than if you have to fund these types of expenses on a credit card.
+If you need a brake job for your car, or your washer crashes and burns having an emergency fund is going to save you a great deal of money instead of having to fund these types of expenses on your credit card.

 Some Do's and Dont's

 - Don't forget to payback this account after you use it.